knanne/knanne.github.io/_posts/2016-10-25-Creating a website with Jekyll and GitHub Pages.md

 Therefore only install from gem for now if you are hosting on GitHub pages.

+## Collections

+Check out Jekyll's documentation on [Collections](https://jekyllrb.com/docs/collections/) for added functionality.
+This site uses collections to manage "Notebooks" and "Projects", separate from "Posts".

 ## Search Engine Optimization

 - use the [jekyll seo gem](https://help.github.com/articles/search-engine-optimization-for-github-pages/)